awslabs/aws-sdk-swift/reference/0.x/AWSTimestreamWrite/TimestreamWriteClientProtocol.md

 func untagResource(input: UntagResourceInput, completion: @escaping (ClientRuntime.SdkResult<UntagResourceOutputResponse, UntagResourceOutputError>) -> Void)
 ```

-### updateDatabase(input:​completion:​)
+### updateDatabase(input:completion:)

 Modifies the KMS key for an existing database.
-While updating the database,
-you must specify the database name and the identifier of the new KMS key to be used (KmsKeyId).
+While updating the database, you must specify the database name and the identifier of the new KMS key to be used (KmsKeyId).
 If there are any concurrent UpdateDatabase requests, first writer wins.

 ``` swift
 func updateDatabase(input: UpdateDatabaseInput, completion: @escaping (ClientRuntime.SdkResult<UpdateDatabaseOutputResponse, UpdateDatabaseOutputError>) -> Void)
 ```

-### updateTable(input:​completion:​)
+### updateTable(input:completion:)

 Modifies the retention duration of the memory store and magnetic store for your Timestream table.
 Note that the change in retention duration takes effect immediately.
-For example, if the retention period of the memory store was initially set to 2 hours and then changed to 24 hours,
-the memory store will be capable of holding 24 hours of data, but will
-be populated with 24 hours of data 22 hours after this change was made.
+For example, if the retention period of the memory store was initially set to 2 hours and then changed to 24 hours, the memory store will be capable of holding 24 hours of data, but will be populated with 24 hours of data 22 hours after this change was made.
 Timestream does not retrieve data from the magnetic store to populate the memory store.
 Service quotas apply.
-For more information, see <a href="https:​//docs.aws.amazon.com/timestream/latest/developerguide/ts-limits.html">Access Management in the Timestream Developer Guide.
+For more information, see [Access Management](https://docs.aws.amazon.com/timestream/latest/developerguide/ts-limits.html) in the Timestream Developer Guide.

 ``` swift
 func updateTable(input: UpdateTableInput, completion: @escaping (ClientRuntime.SdkResult<UpdateTableOutputResponse, UpdateTableOutputError>) -> Void)
 ```

-### writeRecords(input:​completion:​)
+### writeRecords(input:completion:)

-The WriteRecords operation enables you to write your time series
-data into Timestream.
-You can specify a single data point or a batch
-of data points to be inserted into the system.
-Timestream offers you
-with a flexible schema that auto detects the column names and data types
-for your Timestream tables based on the dimension names and data types of
-the data points you specify when invoking writes into the database.
+The WriteRecords operation enables you to write your time series data into Timestream.
+You can specify a single data point or a batch of data points to be inserted into the system.
+Timestream offers you with a flexible schema that auto detects the column names and data types for your Timestream tables based on the dimension names and data types of the data points you specify when invoking writes into the database.
 Timestream support eventual consistency read semantics.
-This means that
-when you query data immediately after writing a batch of data into Timestream,
-the query results might not reflect the results of a recently completed write
+This means that when you query data immediately after writing a batch of data into Timestream, the query results might not reflect the results of a recently completed write operation.
-operation.
 The results may also include some stale data.
-If you repeat the
-query request after a short time, the results should return the latest data.
+If you repeat the query request after a short time, the results should return the latest data.
 Service quotas apply.
-For more information,
-see <a href="https:​//docs.aws.amazon.com/timestream/latest/developerguide/ts-limits.html">Access Management in the Timestream Developer Guide.
+For more information, see [Access Management](https://docs.aws.amazon.com/timestream/latest/developerguide/ts-limits.html) in the Timestream Developer Guide.

 ``` swift
 func writeRecords(input: WriteRecordsInput, completion: @escaping (ClientRuntime.SdkResult<WriteRecordsOutputResponse, WriteRecordsOutputError>) -> Void)